Bucky24/react-canvas-map/README.md

 # Dependencies

-This module depends on @bucky24/react-canvas as a peer dependency, with a min version of 2.0.0.
+This module depends on @bucky24/react-canvas as a peer dependency, with a min version of 3.0.2.

 # Usage

 ## Map

 The Map component is the main component that sets up and draws the map.

+### Children

+The Map component expects a series of Layers as its children.
+Layers are drawn in order.

 ### Parameters

 | Param | Description | Required |